Community Legal Worker

 - Identify issues for public legal education based on knowledge of legislative or policy developments

-- Arrange necessary logistical details associated with clinic events; community development and public education programs and seminars
+- Arrange necessary logistical details associated with clinic events, community development and public legal education programs and seminars

-- Participate and/or present, as assigned, in community development activities and law reform activities designed to further the legal interests and improve the lives of Black Ontarians
+- Participate in and present community development activities and law reform activities designed to further the legal interests and improve the lives of Black Ontarians

 - Advocate clinic services to increase community awareness

 - Act as a resource person for community groups based on knowledge of the community, client issues and concerns and clinic operations

 - Participate in public legal education activities within the clinic’s areas of expertise

 - Research, prepare and produce oral and written public legal education sessions and in-house training sessions on legal issues, and participate in events as public speaker/conference presenter

 - Prepare and distribute quarterly Newsletter and maintain the clinic’s social media accounts

 - Carry out intake function in compliance with the office practice and procedures

 - Ensure privacy and maintain confidentiality of clients at all times